Zyzy08/app-dev/README.md

 - **Gender:** Male
 - **Class:** Guardian Knight
-- **Rank:** [Insert Rank]
+- **Rank:** Divine Knight
-- **Elemental Affinity:** [Insert Elemental Affinity]
+- **Elemental Affinity:** Light

-Long Hao Chen is known for [insert notable traits or achievements].
+Long Hao Chen is known for Heart of Light.
 As the Guardian Knight, he plays a crucial role in the unfolding events of the series.

 ## Plot Summary